(Amazon UK link) |

 Well-written, despite seeming a little dated, with some excitement, some drama, and a rather unexpected ending which I had totally forgotten about.
 I can see now that the children are somewhat caricatured, but it works well because they fit into 'real' types of people.

-A good book, recommended for any children or teenagers who like an exciting tale, albeit a little slower-moving than modern fiction.
+I thought it a good book.
+I would recommend it for any children or teenagers who like an exciting tale, albeit a little slower-moving than modern fiction.
 Excellent as a read-aloud for younger children.

 Still regularly in print in both UK and USA, with a recent facsimile edition in the UK that looks just like the rather tattered hardbacks I remember from my childhood.